 - The Clinical Trials Division conducts studies on cutting-edge treatments for a variety of conditions, including psoriasis, atopic dermatitis and eczema, alopecia areata, vitiligo, genital warts, and actinic keratosis.

 - The inpatient consultative service, staffed by our residents and attendings who are available 24 hours a day, seven days a week, provides dermatological consultations for inpatients.

 - The Dermatopathology Division, led by Robert Phelps, MD is responsible for processing and reading slides for scores of dermatologists in the New York area and is invaluable in helping dermatologists render accurate diagnoses and the highest quality of care.

-The Division of Dermatologic Surgery, led by Hooman Khorasani, MD, Chief of the Division of Dermatologic & Cosmetic Surgery at Icahn School of Medicine offers a wide variety of dermatologic and cosmetic procedures.
-Dr. Khorasani specializes in Mohs micrographic surgery, cutaneous oncology, laser medicine, facial aesthetic surgery, non-invasive body contouring and eyelid rejuvenation.
+The Division of Dermatologic Surgery offers a wide variety of dermatologic and cosmetic procedures.
+Our team specializes in Mohs micrographic surgery, cutaneous oncology, laser medicine, facial aesthetic surgery, non-invasive body contouring and eyelid rejuvenation.